colinzhu/web-console/README.md

 # Web Console

-Web Console is a java tool that allows you to run a task from a web browser and see the output in real time.
+Web Console is a super simple java tool that allows you to trigger a task (running on a server) from a web browser and see the output in real time.
 It uses Vert.x framework to create a web server and a websocket handler, and redirects the standard output to the web console.

 ## How to use